IBMStreams/streamsx.documentation/docs/drafts/java-op-dev-guide.markdown

 ~~~~~~

 * **[toolkit]** - root directory of the toolkit.
 Typically the name of the root directory matches the name of the toolkit in info.xml.
 * **toolkit.xml** - a generated resource by the SPL toolkit indexing processing.
-This file should not be modified and is used by the compiler and various comoponents in Streams.
+This file should not be modified and is used by the compiler and various components in Streams.
 * **[name-space]** - similar to packages in Java, allow you to group related SPL toolkit artifacts together.
     * **[operator]** - a directory containing all artifacts relative to a Java / C++ primitive operator.
 Each operator has its own separate directory.
 * **impl** - the impl directory contains implementation code of primitive operators or native functions